YYYJR/YYYJR.github.io/_pages/about.md

 Hi,This is **Junru Yang(杨君茹)**.

 I am a third year undergraduate student from China University of Petroleum (East China).
 In 2022, I was selected to enter the Science Experimental Class of the College of Science.
-After major streaming, I am now studying Electronic Information (Experimental) Engineering in the College of Marine Space and Information.
+After major streaming, I am now studying **Electronic Information (Experimental) Engineering** in the College of Marine Space and Information.

-My major is electronic information, and my direction of interest is hardware design, EDA design, and radar.
+My major is electronic information, and my direction of interest is **integrated circuits, electronic packaging, and radar**.

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- ..

 # 📝 Scientific Research Experience
 - *2024.01 - 2024.07* Adaptive Robust MIMO Radar Target Localization via Capped Frobenius Norm.